thatsuman/icpmmm2024/src/pages/papers.md

 ## Call for Abstracts

-- Authors are requested to submit abstracts latest by 31st October 2023.
+- Authors are requested to submit abstracts latest by 30th November 2023.
 The abstract, not exceeding 500 words with maximum five keywords and prepared as per the guidelines, should be submitted through Email at [icpmmm2024@gmail.com](mailto:icpmmm2024@gmail.com). <p>
   The abstract should be prepared using